Seborrheic dermatitis is a more severe form of dandruff that affects the sensitive skin of the scalp and can lead to hair loss in more extreme cases.

 It’s particularly true if the symptoms include itching and cause you to scratch.
 The physical damage from scratching can weaken your hair and cause it to break more easily.

 Help keep your hair where it should be

 A great way to help prevent hair fall is to keep your scalp healthy.
 Our studies have shown that hair that grows from a healthier scalp has a stronger cuticle1 than hair that grows from a damaged one.

-So use a shampoo formulated to improve your scalp’s health.
-Our selenium sulphide shampoo does just that.
+So, use a shampoo formulated to improve your scalp’s health.
+Our selenium sulfide shampoo does just that.

 More about seborrheic dermatitis